HOT NEWS :

 Destiny of the Republic

-Readers in Lincoln cast their votes in June and July, and by an overwhelming majority, the tome you all selected for this year's
+Readers in Lincoln cast their votes in June and July, and by an overwhelming majority, the tome you all selected for this year's One Book - One Lincoln title was Millard's engrossing look at the assassination of President James A. Garfield.

 You can visit this year's official One Book - One Lincoln website for resources related to this year's selected title.
 The special programs for this year are still being finalized, and we'll announce those on the libraries' website, on Facebook, and via the One Book - One Lincoln e-mail list and Blog as soon as possible.